-The DEA with the highest number of liquor licences held by public houses is Botanic, in Belfast LGD, with 59.
-This is followed by The Moor, in Derry City and Strabane LGD, which has 42.
+The DEA with the highest number of liquor licences held by public houses remains the same as in 2021, being Botanic (Belfast LGD) with 57.
+This is followed by The Moor, (Derry City and Strabane LGD) which has 38.
+While these DEAs remain the highest, both have less than they did in 2021, when Botanic held 59 and The Moor held 42.

-There are no public houses holding a liquor licence in Lisburn South DEA (Lisburn and Castlereagh LGD), while there is only one public house holding a liquor licence in each of Bangor West (Ards and North Down LGD), Knockagh (Mid and East Antrim LGD), Lisnasharragh (Belfast LGD) and Three Mile Water (Antrim and Newtownabbey LGD).
+As in 2021, there are no public houses holding a liquor licence in Lisburn South DEA (Lisburn and Castlereagh LGD), while there is only one public house holding a liquor licence in each of Bangor West (Ards and North Down LGD), Knockagh (Mid and East Antrim LGD), Lisnasharragh (Belfast LGD) and Three Mile Water (Antrim and Newtownabbey LGD).
+Additionally, Killultagh (Lisburn and Castlereagh LGD) now only holds one licence whereas it held 2 as at December 2021.